wannabe-yoda/VR_Assignment1/README.md

 ![Distorted Panorama](Results/Pan_Living_Room_distorted.png)

 2. **Using other sets of images**
+   - I tried to perform stitching on another indoor scene - hostel common room and an outdoor scene - consisting of lots of trees (balcony view).
+The results are summarised below.
    - There was a huge variation in panorama quality between the two indoor scenes - living room(Refer to the Optimal Results section) and the hostel common room (elaborated below).
    -  The living room scene had more favorable characteristics for stitching: consistent depth of field, well-distributed features across the frame, and uniform lighting conditions.
    -  In contrast, the hostel room scene presented more challenging conditions.
 The presence of a sofa in close proximity to the camera created significant parallax error.